We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Despite its robust appearance, the aluminum construction of this set means it has some give when pressure is applied, especially compared to the stainless steel pots in my test.
 I wouldn’t sit on my pack if this was inside.
 But this slight tradeoff in durability is more than compensated for by its weight.
 This set is so light that I wouldn’t hesitate to take it on short backpacking trips where I’m planning to do some real cooking.

-The biggest flaw with the MSR Ceramic 2-Pot Set is that it comes with one handle and one lid, which is meant to be used interchangeably with the two pots.
-Even in backcountry cooking, where you probably only have a single burner at your disposal, you would at least want two lids, so that the food that came off the stove could stay warm.
-And unlike the clamps used in other MSR cookware, the handle for this pot is somewhat difficult to remove without touching the pot itself, which makes it difficult to toggle back and forth with a two-burner car camping setup.
-As of this writing, there wasn’t an option available from MSR to purchase a second lid or handle, but hopefully that changes in the future.
+The biggest flaw with the MSR Ceramic 2-Pot Set is that it comes with one handle and one lid.
+The lid is meant to be used interchangeably with the two pots.
+Even in backcountry cooking, where you probably only have a single burner at your disposal, you would at least want two lids.
+The extra one can keep the food that came off the stove warm.
+And unlike the clamps used in other MSR cookware, the handle for this pot is somewhat difficult to remove without touching the pot itself.
+This makes it difficult to toggle back and forth with a two-burner car camping setup.
+As of this writing, there wasn’t an option available from MSR to purchase a second lid or handle.
+Hopefully that changes in the future.

 Best Collapsible: Sea to Summit X-Pot